 The Nebraska Zephyr was constructed by the Budd Company of Philadelphia in 1936.
 Originally it was used between Chicago and Minneapolis-St. Paul and was one of two identical train sets known as the Twin Zephyrs.
 In 1947 the Twin Zephyrs were replaced on the Chicago to Minneapolis-St. Paul route with more modern equipment.
 At that time, our train set was put into service between Chicago and Lincoln, Nebraska and renamed the Nebraska Zephyr.
-The train is articulated, meaning that adjoining cars share the same truck and are therefore semi-permanently joined.
-Our train was built with six cars; had a seventh car added shortly after construction; and then had two cars removed from its consist in the mid-1960s.
+The train is articulated, meaning that adjoining cars share the same truck and are therefore permanently joined.
+Our five-car train was originally built with six cars; had a seventh car added shortly after construction; and then had two cars removed from its consist in the mid-1960s.

 When it was built, the Nebraska Zephyr was pulled by a two-unit set of “shovel nose” diesels.
 In later years it was commonly hauled by stainless steel E5 passenger diesels, and today the train is still hauled by the last surviving E5, CB&Q 9911A “Silver Pilot.”
 The train set itself consists of the following five cars:

 - 960 “Venus” – power car and coach

 - 4626 “Vesta” – coach